Fresh Peach Pie Recipe (with Soda Cracker crust)

 - 3-4 ripe peaches peeled and sliced

-- 1 tbsp lemon juice to prevent browning and add brightness
+- 1 tablespoon lemon juice to prevent browning and add brightness

 Instructions